NoCode Criticism

 Maintainability of the program "code"

-Supporting projects with complex architectures and large numbers of blocks proves to be either too difficult to implement or too costly.
+Supporting projects with complex architectures and large numbers of blocks can be either too difficult or too costly.

 Versioning and version control system.
 Because of the significant transaction costs incurred by companies using No- and LowCode solutions, the tools rarely provide support for versioning or commit creation typical of traditional version control systems such as git.